-From 2002, when construction of the landfill expansion project began, no wetland/riparian areas identified in the EIR have been impacted.
+From 2002, when construction of the landfill expansion project began, no wetland/riparian areas identified in the EIR (Phase 15, now 17) have been impacted.
 This mitigation measure has not been triggered for any grading or construction related to the landfill.